wangziblake/STDM/README.md

 ## dSTDM (Dual-directional spatiotemporal diffusion model) framework (under construction)
+The training and testing codes of dSTDM framework are released here.

 Python environment should be: python=3.6.13, pytorch=1.10.1

 **Note: The software is used for academic only, and cannot be used commercially.**